 Monthly winners receive a bottle of champagne, a certificate, the right to use the 'monthly winner' logo for marketing purposes, and any local PR that we are able to generate.

 Below £1,000,000 turnover:-

-The winner of the final in July receives £10,000 and the runners-up each receive £2,000 worth of free consultancy from a sponsor of their choice.
+The winner of the final in July receives £10,000 and the runners-up each receive a cash prize of £2,500.

 Above £1,000,000 turnover:-

 The winner will be awarded the Merseyside Innovation Prestige Award at the final, and will benefit from widespread media and PR attention.

 - Think of it like a voucher from some of the sponsors to help take your idea/business forward – E.g. patent advice, fund raising, or marketing.

 - If I am a monthly winner, does it mean I'm through to the final?